History of the Jews in Ukraine: Consolidation of Soviet power

+In Soviet Ukraine Jews were granted formal equality, but their economic base suffered due to the nationalization of economy.
+Massive Jewish migration into cities led to the rise of Jewish employment on industrial enterprises, in cooperation, as well as in state and party organs.
+In July 1919, the Central Jewish Commissariat dissolved the kehillot (Jewish Communal Councils), which had provided social services to the Jewish community.

 From 1919 to 1920, Jewish parties and Zionist organizations were driven underground as the Communist government sought to abolish all potential opposition.
 The Yevsektsiya Jewish section of the Soviet Communist party was at the forefront of the anti-religious campaigns of the 1920s that led to the closing of religious institutions, the break-up of religious communities and the further restriction of access to religious education.
 To that end a series of "community trials" against the Jewish religion were held.
 The last known such trial, on the subject of circumcision, was held in 1928 in Kharkiv.
 At the same time, the body worked to establish a secular identity for the Jewish community.

-In 1921 many Jews emigrated to Poland, as they were entitled by a peace treaty in Riga to choose the country they preferred.
-Several hundred thousand joined the already numerous Jewish minority of the Polish Second Republic.
-Also, during the interwar period, thousands of Jewish refugees from the Soviet Ukraine migrated to Romania.